Devon Alexander Net Worth 2024

 Controversy

-In 2015, Alexander publicly took a strong stance against The Supreme Court of the United States of America legitimatizing same-sex marriage in the U.S. and tweeted homophobic statements that were later discussed on boxing articles the next day.[17][18][19]
+In 2015, Alexander publicly took a strong stance against the Supreme Court legitimatizing same-sex marriage in the U.S. and tweeted statements of his opinion later discussed in boxing articles the next day.[17][18][19]

 Professional boxing record